-Known as the ‘silent disease’, it’s going on in a skeleton near you; yes, you.
-Even those of us who think we’re breezing through menopause need to be aware of the risks, otherwise we face a brittle future of fractures and falls.
+Known as the ‘silent disease’, it’s going on in a skeleton near you.
+Yes, your own skeleton!
+Even those of us who think we’re breezing through menopause without any obvious symptoms need to be aware of the risks, otherwise we face a brittle future of fractures and falls.

 “Dem Dry Bones” we sang about back in junior school are clattering towards us.
 The sneaky, sapping of bone strength and density isn’t something that we see, or feel until there’s a problem.